tmtsoftware/csw/docs/src/main/services/location.md

 :   @@snip [JLocationServiceExampleClient.java](../../../../examples/src/main/java/csw/services/location/JLocationServiceExampleClient.java) { #create-location-service }

-## Shutdown LocationService
+## Shutdown Location Service

-This example demonstrates how to disconnect from the location service.
+This example demonstrates how to disconnect from the Location Service.
 `Shutdown` will terminate the application's ActorSystem leave the cluster.

 **Note:** All the services registered via this instance of LocationService will continue to be available for other cluster members.